Students For Trump Founder And ‘Grifter’ John Lambert Faces Prison For Posing As Lawyer, Selling Legal Advice

 Although the 23-year-old attended Campbell University and majored in trust and wealth management, he claimed that he was an NYU Law School graduate with a finance degree from the University of Pennsylvania.
 He pretended to have a decade and a half of corporate and patent law experience and allegedly scammed thousands from at least six victims — both individual and corporate.

-New York Daily News reports that Lambert pleaded guilty to wire fraud conspiracy in a Manhattan Federal Court.
+New York Daily News reports that Lambert pleaded guilty to wire fraud conspiracy in a Manhattan federal court.
 He reached a plea deal with prosecutors that involved forfeiting $46,654 and an agreement that he won’t appeal any sentence that is 21 months or less.

 “John Lambert represented himself to clients as a prominent New York attorney with a law degree from an elite law school,” Manhattan U.S. Attorney Geoffrey Berman said.
 “But Lambert’s de facto career was one of a grifter: he had never been to law school and certainly wasn’t an attorney.
 Today, Lambert admitted to his crimes and faces time in prison for his misdeeds.”